100% Irish Owned for 50 Years - Licence No. TA0054

-At Budget Travel we offer package holidays from Ireland to suit all budgets and needs.
-Book your Puerto del Carmen holiday online today!
+At Budget Travel we offer package holidays to suit all budgets and needs.
+Book your Malaga holiday online today!

 Malaga is a cosmopolitan port city located in southern Spain.
 Despite its wonderful modern attractions, the city is one of the oldest in Europe.
 From being Picasso’s birthplace to boasting a range of ancient architecture, the Costa del Sol’s capital offers plenty of history to delve in to.

 Malaga has many interesting monuments, buildings, and museums to help you explore it’s multi-layered past.
 With incredible eateries specialising in delicious seafood dishes, a lively nightlife and a buzzing art district, it truly offers the perfect city break.
 Alongside this, its variety of landscapes from lush towering mountains to sandy Mediterranean beaches boast delightful views, bound to please any tourist.